In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 Being in charge will be taxing on the mind and body.
 Great chiefs understand their minds and emotions and know when to take a break for self-care.

-Great leaders are Type A personalities more often than not, and these types tend to be more prone to burnout than average.
+Great leaders are Type A personalities more often than not, and these types tend to be more prone to burnout than the average person.
 Type A’s learn through experience when to take a break and recharge their batteries.

-A Great leader doesn’t command their emotions; instead, they use their feelings to their advantage when needed.
+A Great leader doesn’t let their emotions rule them; instead, they use their feelings to their advantage when needed.
 Emotions are a great tool to get people to take action, yet emotions without a firm groundedness in logic and reason make for a terrible commander.

 They are organized in all areas of their lives.
 They understood early that having all aspects of their responsibilities neat, orderly, and systematized creates an environment where “flow” can occur much more naturally.